|FUNdraiser for research! July 26, 2008 Warwick, RI

 to continue their work.

 Dr Karen Herbst at the VA Medical Center in San Diego is currently working on various research projects to gain further understanding of these disorders.
 Further understanding will lead to better detection and treatment for all of us living with these conditions.
-A recent case study by a Dallas Spine doctor stated that Madelung's disease are not directly linked.
+A recent case study by a spine doctor stated that Madelung's disease are not directly linked.

 To donate: contact Caryl Finch at 858-552-8585 ext 2848 or send a letter with your check indicating you want to donate specifically to Dr Herbst's research through the Veteran's Medical Research Foundation.
 Please include your name and address as the Foundation will send you a receipt.